 I don’t know when or how I first developed endometriosis.
-No one really knows.
+No one really knows, as most women fight through years of misdiagnosis after misdiagnosis before finally, after ten years or so, landing on the correct diagnosis.
 Theories abound regarding how this disease arises, from an outdated theory by a guy named Sampson to more recent and scientifically based theories involving stem cells and other genetic factors.
 For a complete, authoritative review on endometriosis, I have found this article from the Center for Endometriosis Care to be most excellent.

 As far as my story goes, I will share as much as possible to give you a complete understanding of what this disease is and the tremendous effect it can have on the lives of women.
 I will talk about uncomfortable things, like sex and lady parts, so get the giggles out now.
 It may takes several posts, but if you stick with me I think you will be a a smarter person for it. 😉 Are you comfortable?
 Me too, my pain meds just kicked in. 😳